 No. If you want to stop taking sleep medication—and your physician approves—I can help you learn to sleep without medication.
 However, some people find that the combination of medication and CBT-I is preferable in their situation.
 Once we determine the cause of your sleep problems, we will create an appropriate treatment plan to address the issue.

 Do you prescribe medication?

-No. Psychologists do not prescribe medication in New York State.
+No. Psychologists do not prescribe medication.
 Medication for depression, anxiety or other underlying mood problems can be a useful adjunct to treatment.
 Occasionally, sleep medications may also be helpful.
 If it seems as though medication might be beneficial to your treatment, I will refer you to a psychiatrist for evaluation.
 I will work with the psychiatrist to incorporate the medication into your treatment plan.

 What if I’m struggling with more than just sleep?

 We can address your other concerns in therapy, too.
 In some cases, it makes sense to work on sleep and other issues simultaneously; and in other cases we may decide to work sequentially.
 When we meet for the evaluation, we will discuss your situation, symptoms and goals in depth and come up with a treatment plan that works for you.
 In addition to CBT-I, I use CBT, ACT (Acceptance and Commitment Therapy), and traditional, insight-oriented therapy in my work.

 Sleep Solutions for Children